Florida is home to thousands of beautiful, natural springs. Few know this, but some of those are natural hot springs.

 • Big Salt Spring

-Although it is designated as a hot spring, that name is a bit generous.
+Although it is designated as a hot spring, that name is a bit of an exaggeration in terms of visitor experience.

 Florida Hot Springs: Warm Mineral Springs